laserpants/groundfork-js/README.md

 ##### Endpoint

 Points to a running [GroundFork Antenna](https://github.com/johanneshilden/groundfork-antenna-postgres) service.
-The endpoint is used for replication and synchronization, when connectivity is available.
+The endpoint manages replication and synchronization.

 ##### Api